2015 Board Candidates

-Group Health's Standing Nominating Committee has completed its Board of Trustees candidate recruitment and nomination process for 2015.
+Group Health's Standing Nominating Committee has nominated six candidates for five Board of Trustees positions open for election in October.

 Prior to nomination by the committee, the Board candidates complete an application, are interviewed by the member committee, and go through an extensive background screening and reference-checking process.